Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Full Framework: Assumptions, Derivations, and Extensions

 \subsection{Comparison with Concurrent Frameworks}

 Table~\ref{tab:comparison} compares TEE with concurrent variance decomposition and uncertainty quantification frameworks for LLM evaluation.

 These frameworks differ primarily in their grounding (G-theory versus ad hoc decompositions) and the number of variance components they separate.
-Camuffo et al.\ \citep{camuffo2026variance} develop a G-theory-grounded protocol for LLM annotation in strategy research with five variance sources and a sampling-budget specification, the closest methodological predecessor.
-TEE extends this with formal interaction-term estimation (especially item$\times$judge, which accounts for 13 - 44\% of variance in the demonstrations here), D-study sample-size projections, the two-tier fixed/random classification, scoring method comparison, and Monte Carlo validation of D-study stability under assumption violations.
-Song et al.\ \citep{song2025gtheory} apply full G-theory to writing assessment with a person $\times$ rater $\times$ task design (run separately for one holistic and three analytic scoring dimensions) and D-study projections, the most complete psychometric application.
+Camuffo et al.\ \citep{camuffo2026variance} develop a G-theory-grounded protocol for LLM annotation in strategy research with five variance sources and a sampling-budget specification, the closest framework in the variance-decomposition literature we surveyed.
+TEE extends this with formal interaction-term estimation (item$\times$judge contributes 16.7\% of $\Var(\hat\theta)$ in safety and the per-observation share ranges 13 - 44\% across the demonstrations here), D-study sample-size projections, the two-tier fixed/random classification, scoring method comparison, and Monte Carlo validation of D-study stability under assumption violations.
+Song et al.\ \citep{song2025gtheory} apply full G-theory to writing assessment with a person $\times$ rater $\times$ task design (run separately for one holistic and three analytic scoring dimensions) and D-study projections, a more complete psychometric application than the LLM-evaluation papers surveyed.

 Haase et al.\ \citep{haase2026withinmodel} decompose variance into three components (model choice, prompt, within-model) without interaction terms or D-study projections.
 Wang \citep{wang2024measuring} uses an all-pairs paired-model method to decompose total noise into prediction noise (within-question) and data noise (between-question), without separately modeling prompt, temperature, or judge as facets in the decomposition.
-The NIST AI 800-3 report \citep{nist2026ai800} proposes GLMMs for benchmark evaluation, citing G-theory as a parallel framing but without operationalizing D-study sample-size projections.
+The NIST AI 800-3 report \citep{keller2026nist} proposes GLMMs for benchmark evaluation, citing G-theory as a parallel framing but without operationalizing D-study sample-size projections.
 Miller \citep{miller2024errorbars} applies the law of total variance to partition between-question and within-question variation, a two-component decomposition that TEE subsumes.